womanonrails/womanonrails.com/_i18n/en/_posts/2019-03-25-operator-precedence-ruby.md

  => nil
 ```

-In secound example order is the same `method('a' && 'b')`.
-First we do `&&` operation and we get `'b'` from it.
+In the second example, the order is the same `method('a' && 'b')`.
+First, we do `&&` operation and we get `'b'` from it.
 Then we call our method.
-So this is why `b` is in our text.
+So this is why `'b'` is in our text.

 ```ruby
 # example 3